Guidelines for Intentional Community Agreements

 Finance advisor

 Our finance advisors specialize in community-related contexts.
+The organization below has a similar focus.

 These are funding or lending institutions that are willing to work with unconventional loan structures or mixed mortgages.